TeamTheEntertainingLarks/HealthyLifestyle/README.md

 The Web Application consists of the following sections:

 ### Home section
- - *Welcome screen with a preview of what you can expect form our cite.*
+ - *Welcome screen with a preview of what you can expect form our site.*

 ### Recipes section
  - *You can choose from many various and healthy recipes.*
  - *Create one of your own.*
- - *Check the calory calculator.*
  - *Leave a comment.*

- ### Recipes section
+ ### Nutrition section
- - *You can choose from many various and healthy recipes.*
+ - *You can choose from many various and healthy foods.*
  - *Create one of your own.*
- - *Leave a comment.*
+ - *Check the calory calculator.*

 ### Activities section
  - *Here you'll find the our outdoor activities.*